website Translator

 Assessment

-Select the "Calculate" button for an assessment of your Ego & Task orientation.
+Select the "Calculate" button to assess your Ego & Task orientation.

 NaN = You did not enter a number as a score

-The Ego and Task orientation results are calculated are as follows (q=question):
+The Ego and Task orientation results are calculated as follows (q=question):

 • Ego Orientation = (q1 + q3 + q4 + q6 + q9 + q11) ÷ 6